TheCarsonWest/nerd-emoji/python/Regex Metacharacters.md

 # [[Regular Expressions]]
 # Regex Metacharacters

-These characters have special meaning within regular expressions and are not treated literally.
+These characters have special meaning within [[Regular Expressions]] and are not treated literally.
 They modify the behavior of other characters or patterns.
 It's crucial to understand them for effective regex use.

 **List of Common Metacharacters:**